Chillee/MovieRankings/README.md

 1. Under The Skin (unfinished) 0/10 - This movie suuuuuuuuuucked!
 1. My Neighbor Totoro (unfinished) 0/10 - I guess I don't really like kids movies.
 I didn't really get the conflict and didn't feel compelled to finish the movie so it suuuuuuuucked.

+## Qian

+### Real Comedies
+1. Tropic Thunder
+1. 22 Jump Street
+1. 21 Jump Street
+1. Anchorman
+1. Mean Girls

+### Not Comedies >:(
+1. This is Spinal Tap
+1. Airplane
+1. Monty Python and the Holy Grail
+1. The Big Lebowski
+1. In Bruges

 ## Kevin